 Active noise cancellation

 No wireless earbuds can compete with the QuietComfort Earbuds’ active noise canceling.
-It’s amazing how Bose was able to take the same ANC technology found in the Bose 700 and improve on its capabilities with half the microphones.
+It’s amazing how Bose was able to take the same ANC found in the Bose 700 and improve on its capabilities with half the microphones.

 This improves ambient awareness and makes sounds more distinct, allowing you to recognize them more easily.
 The Elite 85t mode is no slouch either, with superb clarity for hearing most of what’s going on around you.
 It just cannot match with what Bose provides.